-The implementation of these tools and powers with respect to the Issuer may result in significant structural changes to the Group (including as a result of asset or business sales or the creation of bridge institutions) and in a partial or total write-down, modification or variation of claims of shareholders and creditors.
-Such powers may also result, after any transfer of all or part of the Issuer's business or separation of any of its assets, in the holders of securities such as the Securities (even in the absence of any such write-down or conversion) being left as the creditors of the Issuer whose remaining business or assets are insufficient to support the claims of all or any of the creditors of the Issuer (including the holders of the Securities).
+The implementation of these tools and powers may result in significant structural changes to the relevant financial institutions and their groups (including as a result of asset or business sales or the creation of bridge institutions) and in a partial or total write-down, modification or variation of claims of shareholders and creditors.
+Such powers may also result, after any transfer of all or part of the Bank's business or separation of any of its assets, in the holders of securities such as the Notes (even in the absence of any such write-down or conversion) being left as the creditors of the Bank whose remaining business or assets are insufficient to support the claims of all or any of the creditors of the Bank (including the holders of Notes).